Priorities

 City spending should be disciplined, transparent, and clearly benefit residents.
 Sedona should not take on additional debt for large projects without the clear approval or a vote of residents, nor should the City be acting as a land developer or purchasing property only to give it away or subsidize developers.

 Public dollars should not be tied up in speculative construction projects with escalating costs or unclear benefits.
-Financial decisions should be made with full transparency, realistic assumptions, meaningful public input, and accountability for money spent and cost overruns.

 If the City is generating revenue from millions of visitors each year, residents should see tangible benefits — investments that improve daily life, infrastructure, and community amenities.
 Instead the City is saddling residents with long-term debt imposed without their consent.